 The hills above Deià are home to wonderful hiking trails, and its small pebbled beach (Cala Deià) is a jewel of rock pools with transparent sapphire waters.

-Valldemossa may not be the hidden gem it once was, but its serene tree-lined streets and cobblestone lanes packed with traditional stone architecture are as alluring as ever.
-Everywhere you look, pretty plant pots adorn walls, balconies, and entryways, giving the village a story-book charm.
+Valldemossa may not be the hidden gem it once was, but, as I was happy to discover on my last visit, its serene tree-lined streets and cobblestone lanes packed with traditional stone are as alluring as ever.
+Everywhere I looked, pretty plant pots adorned walls, balconies, and entryways, giving the village a story-book charm.

-One of Mallorca’s most beautiful towns, Sóller enjoys a magnificent setting in the heart of the Golden Valley, enclosed by lush woodlands and towering mountains.
+One of Mallorca’s prettiest towns, Sóller enjoys a magnificent setting in the heart of the Golden Valley, enclosed by lush woodlands and towering mountains.
 The surrounding area is famous for its abundant orange and lemon groves, an industry that made Sóller the island’s wealthiest municipality in the 19th century.

 In this day and age, visitors flock to this traditional Mallorcan town, lured by its authenticity and eye-catching Modernista architecture.
 Crowning its postcard-perfect maze of narrow winding alleys is Plaça Constitució, a beautiful square filled with lively cafés and dominated by the imposing Baroque church of Sant Bartomeu.